scnerd/pypragma/docs/unroll.rst

 The ``unroll`` decorator accomplishes this by parsing the input function, performing the unrolling transformation on the function's AST, then compiling and returning the defined function.

-If using a transformational decorator of some sort, such as ``numba.jit`` or ``tangent.grad``, if that function isn't yet able to unwrap loops like this, then using this function might yield cleaner results on constant-length loops.

 ``unroll`` is currently smart enough to notice singly-defined variables and literals, as well as able to unroll the ``range`` function and unroll nested loops::

     @pragma.unroll